Kozea/Radicale/DOCUMENTATION.md

 `mkdir -p /var/lib/radicale/collections && chown -R radicale:radicale /var/lib/radicale/collections`
 as root.)

+If a dedicated cache folder is configured (see option 'storage' -> 'filesystem_cache_folder'), it also must be also writable by **radicale**.
+(Run
+`mkdir -p /var/cache/radicale && chown -R radicale:radicale /var/cache/radicale`
+as root.)

 > **Security:** The storage should not be readable by others.
 > (Run `chmod -R o= /var/lib/radicale/collections` as root.)